 Court applications of this nature are complex and specialist legal advice is required.

-If you have been divorced abroad and either the financial arrangements were not dealt with, the Court Order is insufficient to meet your needs, or you have a substantial connection to the UK and you feel your financial settlement is too low given the assets in your case, call our specialist International Divorce Solicitors for initial legal advice.
+If you have been divorced abroad and either the financial arrangements were not dealt with, the Court Order is insufficient to meet your needs, or you have a substantial connection to the UK and you feel your financial settlement is too low given the assets in your case, call our specialist International Divorce Solicitors for free initial legal advice.

 In the UK please call 03306069626 or contact us online and we will help you.